-Base Information Population Approach Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015 Equity beta input source: ACCC - final decision PTS (Oct 1998); ACCC - final decision PTS (Nov 2002); AER - electricity and distribution WACC parameters (May 2009); AER - rate of return guideline (Dec 2013); AER - rate of return instrument (Dec 2018) the asset beta for samples of businesses with regulated revenues identified by TDB and Frontier (described above), at gearings of 40 percent and 43 percent respectively.
+Base Information Population Approact Table Name Asset Description Year Item & Basis of Preparation (BoP) Reference Actual / Estimate 4 Source Methodology Assumptions Asset betas identified by TDB and Frontier Cost of debt and risk free rate input source: Reserve Bank of Australia, Indicative Mid Rates of Australian Government Securities - 1992 to 2008 - F16, and Indicative Mid Rates of Australian Government Securities - 2009 to 2015, Capital Market Yields Government Bonds - Monthly - F2.1 - 1990 to 2021, and Aggregate Measures of Australian Corporate Bond Spreads and Yields The asset beta that we use is calculated as: the regulatory asset betas adopted by the ACCC and AER since 1998, which has been paired with a gearing assumption of 60 percent; plus the asset beta for samples of businesses with unregulated revenues identified by TDB and Frontier described above), at gearings of 39 percent and 28 percent respectively; less the asset beta for samples of businesses with regulated revenues identified by TDB and Frontier (described above), at gearings of 40 percent and 43 percent respectively.
 EGP considers that a gearing that is consistent with the formulation of asset beta is 50 percent.
 Cost of debt The cost of debt in each year is estimated as a prevailing cost of debt across the RCM capital base using the yield on corporate bonds with a broad BBB rating, and terms ranging from one to 10 years.
 A 10 year yield on Australian Government Securities (AGS) was calculated on each day using linear interpolation between the yield of the bond with the highest term that is less than 10 years and the yield of the bond with the lowest term that is more than 10 years.
-Each interpolated 10 year yield was then converted from the semi-annual basis that the RBA reports them on to an annualised basis to reflect their application consistent with the calculation of the asset valuation;5 and ('gamma') is equal to zero reflecting SGSPAA shareholders' tax status in Australia.
+Each interpolated 10 year yield was then converted from the semi-annual basis that the RBA reports them on to an annualised basis to reflect their application than that of regulated businesses.
+Imputation credits assumption EGP assumes the value of imputation credits ('gamma') is equal to zero reflecting SGSPAA shareholders' tax status in Australia.
 This assumption is also applied to previous shareholders.
-Cost of debt and tenor assumptions The cost of debt is calculated under the assumptions that: • EGP aims to achieve a debt portfolio that is 'staggered' so that debt falls due in relatively equal amounts on a year to year basis, limiting refinancing risk; and • EGP aims to achieve a debt portfolio with an average term to maturity from issuance of 10 years.
+Cost of debt and tenor assumptions The cost of debt is calculated under the assumptions that: EGP aims to achieve a debt portfolio that is 'staggered' so that debt falls due in relatively equal amounts on a year to year basis, limiting refinancing risk; and